Pathways012/FPGA_Portfolio/beginner/dual_port_RAM/README.md

 The testbench verifies:
 - Independent writes on each port
 - Correct data reads from previously written addresses
-- Expected behavior when both ports access memory concurrently
+- Expected behavior when both ports access memory concurrently (in this case, undefined behavior)

 The focus of simulation is **functional correctness**, not long-duration timing or throughput analysis.